Skip to main content

 Delayed or missing data

 If data isn’t appearing in Windmill as expected: 1.
-Check integration status Go to Settings > Connections and verify the integration is connected and healthy.
+Check integration status Go to Settings > Integrations and verify the integration is connected and healthy.
 Look for error messages or authentication issues.
 2. Verify permissions Make sure Windmill has the necessary permissions in the source system.
-For example, GitHub needs read access to repositories, and Slack needs access to channels.
+For example, GitHub needs read access to repositories, Figma needs access to a TeamID, and Slack needs access to channels.
 3. Confirm data exists in the source system Check that the data appears in the source tool (GitHub, Jira, Slack, etc.) before expecting it in Windmill.
 If it’s not in the source system, Windmill can’t sync it.
 4. Wait for the next sync If data is recent, wait for the next hourly sync.
 Most activity appears within one to two hours.
 5. Contact support If data still isn’t appearing after checking these items, reach out to support@gowindmill.com with details about what’s missing.

 Sync reliability